Quiet Quitting: What It Really Means, Why It Happens, and What To Do Instead

 Why Employees Quiet Quit—and the Root Causes Behind It

 There’s no single reason why people disengage, but Gallup research consistently points to a handful of structural causes.
 First, the lack of recognition and growth opportunities is one of the top drivers.
-Many quiet quitter have already tried going above-and-beyond and have a taste of how that turned out for them.
+Many quiet quitters have already tried going above-and-beyond and have a taste of how that turned out for them in the past.
 If employees feel invisible or believe their contributions go unnoticed, it’s only natural for their motivation to weaken.

 Other workers face “career ceilings” with no clear path forward.
 Over time, they stop trying to excel because they no longer see a meaningful link between effort and reward.